 Extension of Leave Beyond Twelve or Twenty-Six Weeks

-Benefits under the Family and Medical Leave Policy expire after twelve weeks (twentysix weeks to care for a covered servicemember).
+Benefits under the Family and Medical Leave Policy expire after twelve weeks (twenty-six weeks to care for a covered servicemember).
 An employee seeking approval of leave

 beyond the Family and Medical Leave entitlement shall present a written request to

-his/her supervisor, which shall be acted upon pursuant to departmental procedures and in accordance with University policies related to leaves of absence without pay and other leaves.
+their department human resource representative, which shall be acted upon pursuant to departmental procedures and in accordance with University of Illinois policies related to leaves of absence without pay and other leaves.
 The request shall state information as to the nature, duration, and justification for the requested leave.

 Employing a Replacement While Employee is on Leave